Lucaas27/jobs-browser/server/README.md

 - Update job Posting
   - Owner only
   - Validation on update
-- Delete job ad
+- Delete job post
   - Owner only

-### Companies

-- Only one company per employer (admins can create more)
-- List all jobs for company
-- List all companies in general
-  - Pagination, filtering, etc
-- Get single company
-- Create new company
-  - Authenticated users only
-  - Must have the role "employer" or "admin"
-  - Only the owner or an admin can create a job ad for a company
-  - employers can create multiple job ads
+- Link employers associated with the job post
-- Update company
-  - Owner only
-- Delete company
-  - Owner only
-- Calculate the average rating from the reviews for a company
-- Upload a photo for company
-  - Owner only
-  - Photo will be uploaded to local filesystem

 ### Job Applications

-- Allow users to apply for a job posting by submitting their application details, such as a cover letter, resume/CV, and any additional information required by the employer.
+- Allow users to apply for a job posting by submitting/uploading their application details, such as a cover letter, resume/CV, and any additional information required by the employer.
   - Authenticated users only
 - Implement validation to ensure that required fields are provided and that file uploads (e.g., resume/CV)